Embers-of-the-Fire/EVE-MultiTools/data/README.md

 > 4. `esi.json` contains some ESI-related configurations.
 >    Those are mainly several URL patterns.
 >    For more information about ESI configs, see [this section](#esi-configurations).
+> 5. `links.json` contains some external link formatter, like external market website urls.
+>    For more information, see [this section](#external-link-configurations).
-> 5. `fsd` folder contains all fsd files converted from fsd binaries.
+> 6. `fsd` folder contains all fsd files converted from fsd binaries.
 > See [EVE FSD Dumper](https://github.com/Embers-of-the-Fire/EVE-FSD-Dumper)
 > for more information.